johanley/postscript-notes/README.md

 ## Re-encoding Fonts to Latin-1 (8859-1)
 PS was designed before [Unicode](https://en.wikipedia.org/wiki/Unicode) was invented.
 It's possible to use it to print documents in languages such as Chinese, with large character sets, but it's more complicated than creating a document using a Latin-1 (8859-1) encoding.
+(I've never done that, so I have no insight on that.)

 For documents in Western European languages like English and French, here are the steps that you need to do:
 1. Your PS files need to be encoded using Latin-1 (8859-1).